From

 by Jack Douglas

-Jack Douglas worked for Matador Cattle Company (at Matador),
+Jack Douglas worked for the Matador Cattle Company (at Matador),

 the Upper Matadors (which became Quien Sabe Ranch at